Reverend Billy and the Church of Stop Shopping: Origins of Reverend Billy

+In 2005, he stated his mission to CNN news, while dictating in speech patterns typical to televangelists:Drive the demons out of those cash registers […] We're trying to get [shoppers] to slow down their consumption.
+Amen!
+We're addicted; we're conflicted—we're hypnotized; we're consumerized!

 Savitri D, church co-founder and theatrical director

 Savitri D (née Durkee) is the co-founder and director of the Church of Stop Shopping, as well as Talen's partner.
 She was born in Taos, New Mexico in 1972 and raised at The Lama Foundation, one of the earliest and longest lasting intentional spiritual communities in the US, founded by her parents, Steven and Barbara Durkee.

 Savitri D began dancing and performing at the University of Montana, studied at the Merce Cunningham Dance Company, and co-founded a dance collective called The Zen Monkey Project.
 After moving to New York City in 1997, she staged her play SKY/NO SKY at 57 Walker Street.

 In 2000, she was a producer at The Culture Project, a theater in the East Village, where Talen was staging early Reverend Billy performances.
 She took over direction of The Church of Stop Shopping performances from the dramatist Tony Torn in the aftermath of the September 11 attacks in 2001, and married Talen the next year.

 Under Savitri D's leadership, the Church won the Alpert Award for Theater and the Edwin Booth Award from the City University of New York.